Frequently Asked Questions

 What kinds of practical experiences can count toward the Book Studies Concentration?

-The Smith College Career Development Office and the director of the Book Studies Concentration can provide you with information on available work experiences, but it is your responsibility to arrange for two relevant practical experiences.
+The Smith College Career Development Office and the director of the Book Studies Concentration can provide you with information on available work experiences, but it is your responsibility to arrange for two relevant practical experiences or internships.
 As a general rule, you should apply for Praxis funding for one of your practical experiences.

 If my major requires a senior research seminar can that count toward the requirement for a research capstone project for the Book Studies Concentration?